IonutMorariu/fullstack-template/README.md

     docker login
     sh prod-build.sh

-On the machine that you're going to deploy pull just the prod-docker-compose.yml and replace "USERNAME" with your dockerhub username and then run
+On the machine that you're going to deploy the files docker-compose.yml and init-letsencrypt.sh and replace "USERNAME" with your dockerhub username and then run:

+If it's the first time you are deploying this to a server you need to run this two commands:

+    chmod +x ./init-letsencrypt.sh
+    sudo ./init-letsencrypt.sh

+Any consecutive changes just run:

     docker-compose up --build -d